KenAlupit/ATM-Machine/README.md

 # ATM

-A very basic ATM machine program.
+A very basic ATM program.
 (All user account values cannot be accessed after runtime of the program)

 Features: